rixka/accounts-poc/README.md

 * **LOGGING!!!!!!**
 * **LOGGING!!!!!!**
 * And more **logging** - possibly look into integrating sentry.
+* OAuth 2.0 or any authentication.
+* Error handling on front end to infom the user any errors.
 * GraphQL.
 * Add possibility to paginate accounts.
 * Redis.